Siwan Anderson: "Suicide and Property Rights in India" (2015)

 This paper studies the significance of female property rights on male and female suicide rates in India.
 Siwan Anderson and her co-researcher Garance Genicot utilize state-level variation in legal changes to women's property rights to examine this issue.

-They discover that enhanced property rights for women are in correlation with a decrease in the difference of suicide rates between female and male, but an increase in suicides in both gender.
+Siwan is known for her research in developing countries.
+She discovered that enhanced property rights for women are correlates with a decrease in the difference of suicide rates between female and male, but an increase in suicides in both genders.
 The vast majority of people who committed suicide are in a married relationship.
 The paper also provides suggestive evidence that marital discord can be a potential reason for explaining that improving female property rights raises suicide rates.
 However, this paper is not suggesting that enhancing women's ownership over their properties is an undesirable channel.

 With theoretical models and empirical analyses, the study shows how establishing the inheritance rights of women can raise conflict within households and has a correlation in the increase of suicide rates of both genders, highlighting the importance of gender equality and providing help for women seeking to leave unhappy marriages.